 As for main courses, for the tasting comes a hearty pork fillet in a crust of Parmesan with baked vegetable garden: good pig cooked at low temperature, rosy at heart, with a nice variety of crunchy vegetables, Since Tuscan Kale with artichokes through carrots, onions and radicchio.
 I would have preferred, instead of the Parmesan crust, an accompanying sauce, even with Parmesan, to make it more moist the bite, but it is still a good dish is done correctly.

 Finally, the paper I chose caramel apples with mango sorbet, mint sauce and crispy (7 euros).
 A sweet little sweet and very refreshing: Apples thoroughly cooked and holed up in a thin plate of caramel, the sorbet pleasantly acidulous, fresh mint sauce and crunchy texture with the game fun.
-A fine textbook meal.
-Among drinks deserves a citation, and compliments, the choice of proposing a Charter of waters.
+A fine meal from manual.
+Between drinks deserves a citation, and compliments, the choice of proposing a Charter of waters.
 We must understand that even the waters (as the oils) are not all the same: Laurie and Richard in this sense are aiming to raise awareness among customers and educate them to a healthy diet.
 As for the wine list, We proceed by following the different brands and not denominations or territories: few and well selected labels, We try to maintain a minimal representation of the main Doc, Italian DOCG and Igt.
 As for the bubbles from Franciacorta in Prosecco, from Trentodoc in Champagne.
 Well represented Sardinia, from Wine to Gallura.
 Italian white wines are the wines of Alto Adige and Friuli Venezia Giulia.
 Among the red wines, Tuscany, Sicily and Puglia.
 Why not insert a good Barolo and an Amarone?
 On our menu we chose a great Semidano of Cantina sociale di Mogoro (Puisteris, to 25 euro).
 The wine prices are generally fixed.